Ikarian Capital, LLC Buys Biogen Inc, CRISPR Therapeutics AG, Alector Inc, Sells Eli Lilly and Co, Curis Inc, Cara Therapeutics Inc

 Ikarian Capital, LLC sold out a holding in ESSA Pharma Inc. The sale prices were between $24.17 and $34.28, with an estimated average price of $29.12.Sold Out: Seres Therapeutics Inc (MCRB)

-Ikarian Capital, LLC sold out a holding in Seres Therapeutics Inc. The sale prices were between $18.46 and $24.36, with an estimated average price of $21.08.Sold Out: Ardelyx Inc (ARDX)
+Ikarian Capital, LLC sold out a holding in Seres Therapeutics Inc. The sale prices were between $18.46 and $24.36, with an estimated average price of $21.08.Sold Out: Sage Therapeutics Inc (SAGE)

-Ikarian Capital, LLC sold out a holding in Ardelyx Inc. The sale prices were between $6.55 and $8.98, with an estimated average price of $7.37.Sold Out: Sage Therapeutics Inc (SAGE)
+Ikarian Capital, LLC sold out a holding in Sage Therapeutics Inc. The sale prices were between $54.88 and $79.29, with an estimated average price of $70.83.Sold Out: Ardelyx Inc (ARDX)

-Ikarian Capital, LLC sold out a holding in Sage Therapeutics Inc. The sale prices were between $54.88 and $79.29, with an estimated average price of $70.83.
+Ikarian Capital, LLC sold out a holding in Ardelyx Inc. The sale prices were between $6.55 and $8.98, with an estimated average price of $7.37.

 Here is the complete portfolio of Ikarian Capital, LLC.
 Also check out: